FeatureToggleStudy/halfpipe-docs/content/vault/_index.md

 ### /springernature/YOUR-TEAM/concourse
 The `concourse` secret contains `username`, `password`, `team` and `host`.
 These secrets can be used to login to Concourse with basic auth.

-### /springernature/YOUR-TEAM/artifactory
+### /springernature/shared/artifactory
 The `artifactory` secret contains `username`, `password` and `host`.
 These secrets can be used to publish artifacts to our [Artifactory](/artifactory) instance.

-### /springernature/YOUR-TEAM/github
+### /springernature/shared/halfpipe-github

-The `github` secret contains `private_key`.
+The `halfpipe-github` secret contains `private_key`.
 This is the default private key for git unless you override it so you can clone a git repo without faffing around with deploy keys.

-### /springernature/YOUR-TEAM/gcr
+### /springernature/shared/halfpipe-gcr

-The `gcr` secret contains `private_key`.
+The `halfpipe-gcr` secret contains `private_key`.
 This can be used to push/pull from our private Docker Registry that is hosted by Google.

 ## Read and write secrets